danswart/mediaformatr/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

+## Code of Conduct

+Please note that the mediaformatr project is released with a [Contributor Code of Conduct](htttps://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## License

 This project is licensed under the GPL (>= 3) license.